Ron Stone (music industry executive)

 Ron Stone is an American personal manager who has worked to influence the legislation regarding digital music, file sharing, and musicians' intellectual property distribution rights.
-He is currently living in Vail with his wife.
+He is currently living in Vail, Colorado with his wife.

 Biography

 Early years

-After moving from The Bronx to Los Angeles, Stone opened a hippie clothing store called "The Great Linoleum Clothing Experiment" in 1967, near The Troubadour.
-He began his career in the music industry in 1968 at Geffen and Roberts Management alongside David Geffen, his childhood friend Elliot Roberts, and Irving Azoff.
-There, Stone helped manage artists including Neil Young, Joni Mitchell, Eagles, Crosby, Stills, Nash and Young, Bob Dylan, The Band, Devo, America, and Tom Cochrane.
+After growing up in The Bronx, Stone was attending law school in Brooklyn when he decided to move to cross country in 1967 during the Summer of Love.
+He opened a hippie clothing store in West Hollywood with his wife called "The Great Linoleum Clothing Experiment."
+Located on the same block of Santa Monica Boulevard as The Troubadour, the store was often frequented by musicians including Janis Joplin and David Crosby, and helped Stone establish some of his earliest relationships inside the music industry.

 Career

+In 1968, Ron Stone was persuaded by his childhood friend Elliot Roberts to come onboard his fledgling artist management venture.
+At the time, Roberts had just signed Joni Mitchell and Neil Young and was sleeping on the couch at Stone's home on Lookout Mountain in Laurel Canyon, Los Angeles, inspiring the name Lookout Management.
+The company would eventually be joined by David Geffen and become the launching point for one of the most influential management partnerships in the music industry, representing additional talents such as The Eagles, Crosby, Stills, Nash and Young, Bob Dylan, The Band, Devo, America and Tom Cochrane.

-Stone co-founded Gold Mountain Entertainment with Danny Goldberg and Burt Stein.
-The company managed Bonnie Raitt and Belinda Carlisle, whose albums achieved multi-platinum status.
-Later, with John Silva as a partner, Gold Mountain managed artists such as Nirvana, Beastie Boys, Beck, Rickie Lee Jones, Foo Fighters, Sonic Youth, Tracy Chapman, Ziggy Marley, The Baha Men, Joss Stone, and Sophie B. Hawkins.
+Stone went on to form Gold Mountain Entertainment with Danny Goldberg and Burt Stein in 1983.
+They signed Bonnie Raitt and Belinda Carlisle, and then later with John Silva as a partner, Gold Mountain guided the careers of Nirvana, The Beastie Boys, Beck, Rickie Lee Jones, Foo Fighters, Sonic Youth, Tracy Chapman, Ziggy Marley, The Baha Men, and Joss Stone.

-Gold Mountain represents Ray Davies, Joan Osborne, Lynn Goldsmith, Fastball and The Wandering Hearts.
-Gold Mountain's Nashville office represents Ronnie Millsap, Todd Snider, and Hard Working Americans.
-Stone was also the founder and president of Something Music record company in partnership with Tony Valenzano and Kevin Day from Rocket Science.

 In partnership with Curb Musifilms, Ron Stone Productions produced the feature film "The Harvest."
 Stone founded and operated World Domination Records in partnership with Dave Allen (Gang of Four and Apple/Beats) for ten years.
 He also founded and operated Rock-it-comics for five years.
 Stone has consulted on digital and copyright issues with the RIAA.

+In 2018, Stone was inducted into the Personal Managers Hall of Fame by the National Conference of Personal Managers.

 Napster

 Stone advocated for artists' intellectual property rights during the rise of peer-to-peer applications like Napster.
 Commenting on the effect of file sharing on music, Stone stated: "Music for a generation has become disposable and it used to be a collectible."
 Regarding Napster, he said, "It is the single most insidious website I've ever seen…it's like a burglar's tool."

-Stone provided counsel to the Recording Industry Association of America (RIAA) regarding Napster was sued which was filed on behalf of record labels.
+Stone provided counsel to the Recording Industry Association of America (RIAA) regarding the lawsuit against Napster which was filed on behalf of record labels.
 Stone reported finding unauthorized copies of songs from artists he represented on Napster.
 He participated in media campaigns urging people to stop using Napster.

-Personal life

-Stone resides in Vail, Colorado and Woodland Hills, California with his wife of 59 years.